My HomeLab – Enterprise Hardware Running Household Workloads

 The LFF variant gives me more raw storage capacity per bay so I can run 3.5″ disks, which is exactly what I wanted for large capacity spinning disks.
 But also with drive bay adapters I can and do convert these bays to run my 2.5 inch Samsung 870 Evo’s

-Taking power consumption off the table, compare this to Synology, U-Green, QNAP or even a N150 Intel machine , 32 threads of Xeon and 64GB of ECC RAM for $250 can not be matched
+Taking power consumption off the table, compare this to Synology, U-Green, QNAP or even a N150 Intel machine, 32 threads of Xeon and 64GB of ECC RAM for $250 can not be matched and to date, since installation this has not skipped a beat.

 Storage was a decision I thought about for quite some time.
-Things that were top of mind was Performance, Cost and Resiliency but in a balance manner as after all the bulk of the costs are storage, and in many ways I think I got lucky here as the cost of storage continues to grow and grow.
+Things that were top of mind was Performance, Cost and Resiliency, but in a balanced manner as after all the bulk of the costs are storage, and in many ways I think I got lucky here timing wise as the cost of storage continues to grow and grow.

 My main storage array is made up of 4 x 26TB Seagate Exos (ST26000NM000C) drives.
 Two are parity disks and two are data disks.
 This gives me 52TB of raw capacity with dual parity protection.
 These are enterprise drives designed for 24/7 operation in data centre environments with a 2.5 million hour MTBF rating.

-The cost story is significant.
-Each 26TB drive cost me approximately $500 AUD landed in Australia.
-The same capacity drive purchased locally from an Australian retailer would cost approximately $1,200 AUD.
+My largest cost is these 26TB drives.
+Each 26TB drive cost me approximately $500 AUD landed in Australia (December 2025).
+The same capacity drive purchased locally from an Australian retailer would cost today (June 2026) approximately $1,315 AUD.
 That is more than double the price.
-Across four drives I saved roughly $2,800 AUD.
+Across four drives I saved roughly $3,260 AUD.

 ServerPartDeals (Recertified)Australian Retail (New)